markwilkening21/markwilkening21.github.io/index.md

     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Week 8 Update ::  March 1, 2025 - March 8, 2025

+This week I started by completing a module on Git fundamentals.
+A lot of this was review and I've learned Git in 3308 and have used it for many classes here at UCB.
+I did learn about tags, which I wasn't previously familiar with.
+I know that git is very important for software engineers so the more I'm familiar with it the better.
+I took notes on some of the standard git commands and also learned a few I hadn't heard of before.

+Next were modules on Linux Processes and Process Monitoring.
+This included a variety of topics that were covered in CSPB2400, such as:

+- fork & exec
+- process state: running, zombie, waiting, stopped
+- background & foreground processes, using '&'
+- setting hard/soft open file limits with **ulimit**
+- reading/changing a process' "niceness", or their resource intensity
+- schedling periodic tasks using **cron**
+- all the flags for ps
+- using top

 ## Lifelong Learning Resources

 I started by poking around the UCB Career Services site.
 The first thing that caught my eye was the "Customized Skills Report".
 There have been a lot of rumors about the